lstiles1/chatbot/README.md

 # Ama Earth Bot - Chatbot Project

-This project features a chatbot for **Ama Earth Group** with a user-friendly and mobile responsive. interface.
-It allows users to ask questions or generate environmental reports, and the bot responds with answers fetched from an API.
-The design follows the **Ama Earth Group** brand colors and modern, dark-themed styling.
+This project features a chatbot for **Ama Earth Group** with a user-friendly and mobile responsive interface.
+It allows users to ask questions or generate environmental reports, and the bot responds with answers fetched from an external API.
+The design follows the colors from the Ama Earth Group website and modern, dark-themed styling.

 Available live at: https://ama-earth-chatbot.vercel.app